autopi-io/documentation/docs/getting_started/developer_guides/enabling_bluetooth_on_TMU_devices.md

   ```

 2. **Disable obd_manager**
   Next, the obd_manager needs to be disabled.
-You can do that by going over to Advanced > Services
+You can do that by going over to Device > Services
   and selecting the obd_manager entry.
 The page that opens up should include a tab called
   "Settings" - click on it.
 On the panel that opens up, there should be a checkbox that's called
-  Enable Service - uncheck that box.
+  Enabled - uncheck that box.
 You don't need to synchronize the changes yet, as we will be
   making another change in the next step.

 3. **Enable Bluetooth**
   Finally, you need to enable Bluetooth on the device.
-You can do that by going over to Advanced >
+You can do that by going over to Device >
-  Settings > Bluetooth and changing the Mode field from `disable` to `miniuart`.
+  Advanced Settings > Bluetooth and changing the Mode field from `disable` to `miniuart`.
 After synchronizing
   the changes, the Cloud will ask you to reboot the device.
 After the reboot you should be able to
   start using the Bluetooth on the AutoPi.
 Use the `bluetoothctl` command to work with Bluetooth on
   the device.